 To honor the sacrifices of our fallen air warriors and support the families they've left behind.

-We are an all-volunteer, veteran-run non-profit organization dedicated to providing immediate post-mishap support for the Navy and Marine Corps Aviation community and their families.
+We are an all-volunteer, veteran-founded non-profit organization dedicated to providing immediate post-mishap support for the Navy and Marine Corps Aviation community and their families.
 In addition to providing immediate support, we are also proud to ensure our fallen heroes are never forgotten and the loved ones they leave behind are always supported.

 We are able to honor our fallen heroes and provide for those they leave behind through your generous donations, volunteering, and business relationships.
 We hope you'll help us be ready to respond when the worst happens.